How To Get Back In Touch With An Old Friend Or Acquaintance

 Like I said, there's no real trick to getting back in touch with someone.
 Here are some ways you could do it:

-- Send them an email or social network message saying it's been a while and asking them what they're up to these days.
-Give them a quick, not overly general, update on what's been keeping you busy.
-If you feel too uncomfortable with straight up saying, "Long time, no talk, what's new?", you could always start off with the excuse of, "I saw something the other day that made me think of you..."
+- Send them an email saying it's been a while and asking them what they're up to these days.
+Give them a quick update on what's been keeping you busy.
+If you feel too uncomfortable with straight up saying, "Long time, no see.
+What's new?", you could always start off with the excuse of, "I saw something the other day that made me think of you..."

 - Send them a text saying the same as the above, but in a more concise form.

-- If you're both on a social network with a chat system, like Facebook, see if you can catch them when they're logged in and send them a chat message.
+- If you're connecting on a social networking site or app with a chat system see if you can catch them when they're logged in and send them a chat message.

 - Give them a call and chat in person, if you don't get too anxious about talking on the phone.